Life is a journey! So much to learn!!

 Environmental management activities and techniques for restoring native tallgrass prairie are endless and diverse!
 We use a combination of hands- on experience and scientific research.
 This means lots and lots of interesting things are happening at Driftless Prairies and we discover successful new techniques regularly.
 It seemed a shame to keep these to ourselves, hence the creation of this site.
 We have a great time learning about the world around us and experimenting with new things.
 Life truly is a journey!

 We have 20 acres of restored prairies, 5 acres of remnant prairies, 5 acres of remnant savanna, and 10 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor.
-Tallgrass prairie restortion is so much work but so much fun!!
+Prairie restoration is so much work but so much fun!!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
-We have bee hives on the property, we garden, we make soap & lotion, and we cook & can.
+We garden (sorta), we make soap & lotion, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.
+But mostly we depend on our local veggies growers to keep us fed!

 Our ecological restoration work includes many aspects, one being plant propagation.
 We have successfully propagated several threatened and endangered species and have introduced them back to the land.
 This is part of our land management plan; decrease the invasive species and increase biodiversity.
 This simple one-sentence plan has been a very effective at keeping us focused and on track.